New Patients (479) 323-3011

 Inlays & Onlays Rogers, AR

 Inlay and onlays are often referred to as partial crowns.
-Used to repair moderate to severe damage or decay, the inlay and onlay is an effective solution for restoring the function of the tooth.
+These treatments can repair moderate to severe damage or decay to restore the tooth’s function.
 Dr. Heather Adams offers solutions for repairing tooth decay and damage.
-Inlay and onlays are high-quality dental restoration for addressing large or hard-to-reach areas of decay.
+Inlay and onlays are high-quality dental restorations that address large or hard-to-reach areas of decay.
+Inlays and onlays are a restorative dentistry procedure that Dr. Adams provides at her dental office in Rogers, Arkansas.

-Inlay and onlays are dental restorations custom fabricated from modern dental porcelain.
-The restoration is custom designed and color-matched for an aesthetic result.
+We custom-fabricate these dental restorations from modern dental porcelain.
+Labs also color-match them for an aesthetic result.
 The restoration is stain and decay-resistant and can last for many years with proper oral hygiene.
-Inlay and onlays are a restorative dentistry procedure that Dr. Adams provides at her dental office in Rogers, Arkansas.

 What is an Inlay?